alexey-detr/auzy/README.md

 It's all about **auzy**.
 The Node.js middleware library made to add sessions support.

-**The current project state is unstable, please be careful using it.**
+**The project is not production ready, please be careful using it.**

 ## Available storages

 - Redis [alexey-detr/auzy-storage-redis](https://github.com/alexey-detr/auzy-storage-redis)

+## Examples

+For usage with specific framework see [examples directory](https://github.com/alexey-detr/auzy/tree/master/examples).

 ## Quick start